Eastern Mennonite School

 Eastern Mennonite School (EMS) is a K-12 private school in Harrisonburg, Virginia.
-It is affiliated with the Virginia Mennonite Conference of Mennonite Church USA.

 Mission and philosophy

-EMS's mission and its educational philosophy conform to Anabaptist-Mennonite thought, teaching and valuing peace-building, with a Christ-centered worldview.
+EMS's mission and its educational philosophy align with Anabaptist-Mennonite thought, teaching and valuing peace-building, with a Christ-centered approach.
 The school encourages demonstration of personal faith through service and through the practical application of knowledge, and it emphasizes living responsibly and pursuing peace in one's local and global community.
 Faculty seek to teach examples of peacemaking in history and in current affairs.
 Students experience the Christian mission of the school through Bible curricula in each grade, K-12; they attend daily chapels (6-12), have weekly elementary school gatherings, and have weekly Neighbor Group meetings (6-12).
 Twice a year, the staff invites a Spiritual Renewal Speaker to hold week-long chapel meetings with the students.

 Regular student trips to distant cities, states, and countries take place through annual E-terms (week-long Experiential Term), domestic and international Touring Choir trips, and biennial Discovery trips that take students on educational learning experiences to the American west coast and back.

 History

 Eastern Mennonite School began in 1917 as a high school and Bible school, adding college classes as the institution grew.
 In 1964, the school built a new building on Parkwood Drive directly below what was then Eastern Mennonite College (now Eastern Mennonite University).
 In 1968, EMS expanded schooling to grades 7-12 and was renamed Eastern Mennonite High School.
 In 1982, Eastern Mennonite High School officially become a separate legal entity from Eastern Mennonite College, with its own governing Board of Directors.
 In 2005 the school created Eastern Mennonite Elementary School.
 To shape its identity as a K-12 school, the organization was renamed Eastern Mennonite School, encompassing all three divisions - Elementary, Middle, and High schools.
 In 2006 the school expanded its facility to include a new 650-seat auditorium, fine and performing arts classrooms, expanded and renovated Science wing, and other additional classrooms.
-In the summer of 2009, the school renovated the gym, adding a new hardwood floor, better lights and new bleachers.
+In the summer of 2009, the school renovated the gym, adding better lights and new bleachers, and a new hardwood floor.

 Co-curriculars

 Athletics, performing arts, clubs, and other available co-curricular activities encourage student connection to the school community.
-The percentage of Eastern Mennonite School students that participate in co-curricular activities is generally between 93% and 95%.
+The percentage of Eastern Mennonite School students that participate in co-curricular activities is generally between 94% and 96%.